Spats (footwear)

-Spats, a shortening of spatterdashes, or spatter guards are a type of classic footwear accessory for outdoor wear, covering the instep and the ankle.
+Spats, a shortening of spatterdashes, or spatter guards are a type of footwear accessory for outdoor wear, covering the instep and the ankle.
 Spats are distinct from gaiters, which are garments worn over the lower trouser leg as well as the shoe.

 Civilian dress

 Spats were worn by men and, less commonly, by women in the late 19th and early 20th centuries.
 They fell out of frequent use during the 1920s.
 Made of white cloth, grey or brown felt material, spats buttoned around the ankle.
-Their intended practical purpose was to protect shoes and socks from mud or rain, but also served as a feature of stylish dress in accordance with the fashions of the period.
-Emily Post's 1931 Etiquette: The Blue Book of Social Usage stated, Spats are optional.
-If chosen, they must match the gloves exactly.
+Their intended practical purpose was to protect shoes and socks from mud or rain, but they also served as a feature of stylish dress in accordance with the fashions of the period.
+Emily Post's 1931 Etiquette: The Blue Book of Social Usage stated, "Spats are optional.
+If chosen, they must match the gloves exactly."

 Increased informality may have been the primary reason for the decline in the wearing of spats.
-In 1913, friends scrambled to help Griffith Taylor find spats and a top hat to receive the King's Polar Medal from King George V. In 1923 King George V opened the Chelsea Flower Show, an important event in the London Season, wearing a frock coat, gray top hat and spats.
+In 1913, friends scrambled to help Griffith Taylor find spats and a top hat to receive the Polar Medal from King George V. In 1923, King George V opened the Chelsea Flower Show, an important event in the London Season, wearing a frock coat, gray top hat and spats.
 By 1926, the King shocked the public by wearing a black morning coat instead of a frock coat (a small but significant change).
 This arguably helped speed the frock coat's demise (although it was still being worn on the eve of the Second World War).
 Spats were another clothing accessory left off by the King in 1926.
 It is said that the moment this was observed and commented on by the spectators it produced an immediate reaction; the ground beneath the bushes was littered with discarded spats.

 Another reason for the decline in women's use of spats was the popularity of open-topped shoes with interesting visual details like straps and cutouts in the 1920s.
 Rising hemlines made it possible for women to show off more intricate footwear, which was meant to be visible, not covered by spats.

 From New York in 1936, the Associated Press observed that "in recent years well-dressed men have been discarding spats because they have become the property of the rank and file."
 A revival of high-top shoes with cloth uppers was forecast to replace them.